alalfakawma/easyHex/README.md

 In order to add text or any HTML element inside the Hexagons, you can use the *text()* function.

+- Create text's only after defining all hexagon sub-menus.

 	*text(element, text, color, size, weight)*

 * element = the element id/class, etc where you want the menu to be in.